 DIY Dog Nutrition: Tips for Balancing Homemade Meals

 First off, let’s talk basics.
-Dogs need a mix of proteins, carbohydrates, fats, and a sprinkle of vitamins and minerals to thrive.
-Proteins help build strong muscles, carbohydrates give them energy (think of it as their fuel), fats keep their coats shiny, and vitamins/minerals act like the superhero team, supporting various bodily functions.
+They need a mix of proteins, carbohydrates, fats, and a sprinkle of vitamins and minerals to thrive.
+Proteins help build strong muscles, carbohydrates provide energy (think of it as their fuel), fats keep their coat in top shape, and minerals act like a superhero team, supporting various bodily functions.

 NutrientDaily Requirement (as-fed basis)